 Our Zoom program provides opportunities for members of our community to meet up with others no matter where we live!
 These gatherings will provide us opportunities to meet, share, learn, and support one another.

-The Overcomers (for adults with Glut1 Deficiency) will continue to meet monthly, hosted by Dana Pottschmidt.
+The Overcomers (for adults with Glut1 Deficiency) meets monthly hosted by Dana Pottschmidt.
 She's a licensed social worker and behavioral consultant and works with people with developmental disabilities to increase independent living and social skills.
 Overcomers gatherings will be a mix of skill building, support, and social time.

-Dana will also begin hosting a monthly group for tweens and younger teens with Glut1 Deficiency - the Glut1 Super Heroes.
+Dana also hosts a monthly group for tweens and younger teens with Glut1 Deficiency - the Glut1 Super Heroes.
 It will include some short structured activities along with time for socializing, support, and building friendships.

 Adults with Glut1 Deficiency